 If you have been referred to the practice under the Mental Health Care Plan by a GP, Psychiatrist, it is important that you bring this along to your first session to claim the Medicare rebate.

 Prior to your first appointment, the practice will have sent you an information packet with questionnaires which provides more information about the services.
 You can bring these along to your appointment.

 What should I expect at my first appointment?

 The first session is a important for us to get to know one another.
 It is essential that you feel comfortable and clear about what treatment involves.
 Your rights to confidentiality will be addressed at the outset.
-After getting to know you outside of the problems, we will then spend most of the session exploring the difficulties and the contexts in which they arise.
-As we go, I will help us to develop a clear understanding of how the difficulties came to be and what might be maintaining them.
+After getting to know you outside of the problems, your clinician will then spend most of the session exploring the difficulties and the contexts in which they arise.
+As we go, your clinician will help will help you to develop a clear understanding of how the difficulties came to be and what might be maintaining them.
 Based on our working understanding, we will develop a plan for how to create change in your life and, if you would like to proceed, set up the next appointment.

 Is psychological therapy confidential?

 All personal information gathered by the Clinical Psychologist during the provision of the psychological service will remain confidential.
 However, there are three situations where confidentially may be required to be breached.

 The first situation is if your Psychologist is worried that not disclosing information to the appropriate persons or services may place yourself or others at risk of harm.

 The second situation is if the Psychologist is worried about the safety of children or young people, this information will also need to be reported to the relevant authority.
 Psychologists are legally mandated to report any young children being in harms way to ensure that our children and young people are always protected.

 The third situation is where the files may be subpoenaed by a court of law.
 If this is a concern for you, please discuss this with your Psychologist prior to the start of treatment.